 Floral Biology and Pollination Strategies

 The Byblis genus, known as “rainbow plants,” is from Australia.
-It has designed for many pollination methods.
+It has flowers designed for many pollination methods.
 The flowers are five-petaled and single, appearing from spring to summer.

 Buzz Pollination and Floral Adaptations